 Additional Resource: Family Newsletter: Understanding College Costs (Word).
 Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone. - Introductions.
-Introduce yourself and other presenters/team members. - Provide overview of workshop. - Present the Cost of College PowerPoint.
-Key messages: Colleges costs vary.
+- Welcome, everyone. - Introductions: Please introduce yourself and other presenters and team members. - Provide an overview of the workshop. - Present the Cost of College PowerPoint.
+Key messages: College costs vary.
 It is an investment.
-Families can use comparison tools and net price calculators to help make decisions about the future.
-There is money available to help students pursue higher education.
-They just need to apply. - Allow time for questions. - Optional activity: The Financial Aid Race (Adapted from Oregon GEAR UP).
-Each student-family member combination becomes a team (or with a large group, combine several students and family members into one team).
+Families can utilize comparison tools and net price calculators to inform their decisions about the future.
+There is financial aid available to help students pursue higher education; however, they need to apply. - Allow time for questions. - Optional activity: The Financial Aid Race (Adapted from Oregon GEAR UP).
+Each student-family member combination becomes a team (or, with a large group, combines several students and family members into one team).
 Have every team line up on one side of the room.
-Pass out one card to each team; each team takes turns reading their card and following the directions about whether to move forward, backwards or stay in the same place.
+Pass out one card to each team; each team takes turns reading their card and following the directions about whether to move forward, backward, or stay in the same place.
 Explain the significance of the card and answer questions as necessary.
-The winning team is the first one to get to the other side of the room (signifying they have received maximum financial aid).
+The winning team is the first to get to the other side of the room (signifying they have received maximum financial aid).
 Give small prizes to the winners (optional).

-After The Event: GEAR UP staff should record this activity in the portal using the service definition "Family Event".
+After the Event: GEAR UP staff should record this activity in the portal using the service definition "Family Event."
 Be sure to maintain a sign-in sheet.
-Send thank you email or text messages to attendees who provided contact information.
+Send thank-you emails or text messages to attendees who provided contact information.
 Send any photos/videos to bethk@wsac.wa.gov to be posted on the Washington State GEAR UP social media pages.